CivicActions/security-policy/yubikey/README.md

 ### Security Hints
 - If you trust your environment (like at home) you can keep the YubiKey near or even plugged into your computer.
 - In low trust environments (coffee shops, hotel rooms, etc.) keep your YubiKey with you at all times (in a pocket or purse).
 If your computer is compromised, it won't be accessible without the YubiKey that you have on you.
+- Do not use SMS text messages for two-factor authentication.

 ## Basic Setup (do this first)
 Before your YubiKey can act as a second (hardware) authentication token for applications, you need to install and configure some software that "personalizes" your YubiKey.
 Also included are some more advanced instructions that enable locking your screen with your YubiKey.